-2.8.
-Rebates & Concessions
+7. Rebates & concessions

-Holders of a Centrelink or Veteran Affairs Pension Concession card or a Veteran Affairs Gold card which stipulates TPI (Totally or Permanently Incapacitated) or War Widow may claim a rebate on their sole or principal place of residence.
-Upon initial application, ongoing eligibility is maintained, unless rejected by Centrelink or the Department of Veteran Affairs during the annual verification procedure.
+Holders of a Pension Centrelink or Veteran Affairs Pension Concession card or a Veteran Affairs Gold card (given to Totally or Permanently Incapacitated (TPI), War Widow, Extreme Disablement Adjustment (EDA), or Prisoners of War (POW) may claim a rebate on their sole or principal place of residence.

+Upon initial application, ongoing eligibility is maintained, unless rejected by Centrelink or the Department of Families, Fairness and Housing during the annual verification procedure.
 Upon confirmation of an eligible pensioner concession status, the pensioner rebate is deducted from the rate account before payment is required by the ratepayer.
 With regards to new applicants, after being granted a Pensioner Concession Card, pensioners can then apply for the rebate at any time throughout the rating year.
 Retrospective claims up to a maximum of one previous financial year can be approved by Council on verification of eligibility criteria, for periods prior to these claims may be approved by the relevant government department.

-There are 2 rebates available to Kingston eligible pensioners - the State Government rebate (2023/24 - yet released; 2022/23 - \$253.20; 2021/22 - \$247.00), and Kingston's additional pensioner rate rebate (2023/24 - \$120.0; 2022/23 - \$115.90; 2021/22 - \$113.90).
+There are 2 rebates available to Kingston eligible pensioners - the State Government rebate (2024/25 - yet released, 2023/24 - \$253.20; 2022/23 - \$253.20), and Kingston's additional pensioner rate rebate (2024/25 - \$123.30; 2023/24 - \$120.0; 2022/23 - \$115.90).

-2.9.
-Special Rate and Special Charge
+8. Special Rate and Special Charge